sloppyjuicy/cloudflare-docs/products/workers/src/content/get-started/guide.md

 ## 3. Configure the Workers CLI

-Now that Wrangler is installed, you'll need to give it an API Token for your Cloudflare account.
+Now that Wrangler is installed, give it an API Token for your Cloudflare account.

 Run the command `wrangler login` and Wrangler will ask to automatically open your web browser to log into your Cloudflare account.
 If you are in an environment that doesn't have a GUI, you can copy and paste the url into a browser and log in.